$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 \end{prop} \begin{proof} This is just a formality after Prop. \ref{prop:derivatives_delta_form}: Let $λ\in A^{0,0}_c(X)$ be a smooth function that is constantly $1$ on an open neighborhood of $\Supp α$.
 Then

 because the derivative $d'α$ is precisely the derivative as current and because $d'λ\vert_{\Supp(α)} = d'_P(λ)\vert_{\Supp(α)}\equiv 0$.
 A similar argument applies to $β$. \end{proof}

-We next address the existence of pull back maps for $δ$-forms.
-Given a linear map $f:X \to Y$ of tropical spaces, it is natural to expect a pull back through $f^*(φ^\star γ) := (φ\circ f)^\star γ$.
+We next address the existence of pullback maps for $δ$-forms.
+Given a linear map $f:X \to Y$ of tropical spaces, it is natural to expect a pullback through $f^*(φ^\star γ) := (φ\circ f)^\star γ$.
 This fails, however, because it not only depends on $φ^\star(γ)$ but on the whole datum $(φ, γ)$: \begin{ex} Consider again the map $f$ from Equation \eqref{eq:key_example} and consider on $\mbR^2$ the $δ$-form (a tropical cycle in fact)

 where each axis is endowed with the standard weight.
 Because of the opposite signs in \eqref{eq:def_example}, $\{x_1\cdot x_2 = 0\} \wedge γ = 0$, but $f^\star γ = (- \{0\})\sqcup \{0\}$ is a difference of Dirac measures. \end{ex}